rjhancock/solaris-vii-games/rules.markdown

 The rules are intended for creating a ‘zero to hero’ story, starting from the light ‘mech class and working up, but players may choose to start at a higher weight class if their player group agrees and will have enough participants for the ladder.

 They should however be usable on the tabletop and may be possible to be played against the Princess bot included in MegaMek.
-When playing against the bot, players may create multiple stables and assign these to the bot, or simply give the AI random `mechs in their chosen weight class.
+When playing against the bot, players may create multiple stables and assign these to the bot, or simply give the AI random `Mechs in their chosen weight class.

-These rules have been designed, and are continually being revised by, UlyssesSockdrawer.
+These rules have been designed, and are continually being revised by, UlyssesSockdrawer and are current as of version 0.54 of the rules.

 ---